 Business case 3: Office 365 streamlines your IT operations

 With Office 365, there is only one renewal period to manage every year.
 Your staff only needs training for one solution.
 Maintenance and upgrades happen on the back-end by Microsoft itself – not someone you have to hire.
 Security costs are scaled as well.
-Microsoft does a majority of the security legwork on their own.
+Microsoft does a majority of the security legwork on its own.
 (That is not to say your company does not need its own security strategy – it does.
 But the cost of securing this one application is built in.)

-The only thing your IT has to take care of is making sure Office 365 is installed on every device and that each user knows how to use it.
+The only thing your IT team has to take care of is making sure Office 365 is installed on every device and that each user knows how to use it.
 It frees up much needed time for strategic IT initiatives that would otherwise be missed.

 Does Office 365 really make things that simple?